zcrumley/Phishing-Report-Parser/README.md

 This project was built to make phishing email review faster, more organized, and easier to document.
 It takes a saved email file, extracts useful information from the headers and body, displays the results in the terminal, and saves a structured JSON report for later review.

-Part 2 of this project will be to build a python tool that reads the JSON output and scores it based on phishing likelihood.

 ---

 ## Overview